-2.00% Convertible Senior Note due 2025
+IQIYI, INC. 4.00% Convertible Senior Note due 2026

-This Note is one of a duly authorized issue of Notes of the Company, designated as its 2.00% Convertible Senior Notes due 2025 (the "Notes"), limited to the aggregate principal amount of US\$1,200,000,000, all issued or to be issued under and pursuant to an Indenture dated as of March 29, 2019 (the "Indenture"), between the Company and Citicorp International Limited (the "Trustee"), to which Indenture and all indentures supplemental thereto reference is hereby made for a description of the rights, limitations of rights, obligations, duties and immunities thereunder of the Trustee, the Company and the Holders of the Notes.
+This Note is one of a duly authorized issue of Notes of the Company, designated as its 4.00% Convertible Senior Notes due 2026 (the "Notes"), limited to the aggregate principal amount of US\$800,000,000 (as increased by an amount equal to the aggregate principal amount of any additional Notes purchased by the Underwriters pursuant to the exercise of their option to purchase additional Notes as set forth in the Underwriting Agreement), all issued or to be issued under and pursuant to an Indenture dated as of December 21, 2020 (the "Base Indenture"), as amended and supplemented by the First Supplemental Indenture dated as of December 21, 2020 (herein called the "Supplemental Indenture"; the Base Indenture, as amended and supplemented by the Supplemental Indenture, and as it may be further amended or supplemented from time to time, the "Indenture") each between the Company and Citibank, N.A. (the "Trustee"), to which Indenture and all indentures supplemental thereto reference is hereby made for a description of the rights, limitations of rights, obligations, duties and immunities thereunder of the Trustee, the Company and the Holders of the Notes.
 Additional Notes may be issued in an unlimited aggregate principal amount, subject to certain conditions specified in the Indenture.
-The Rule 144A Notes and the Regulation S Notes initially have separate CUSIP numbers and will initially not be fungible.
 Capitalized terms used in this Notes and not defined in this Note shall have the respective meanings set forth in the Indenture.